yujunmjiang/dvia-2019/1.mapping-time/process/README.md

 Retinal Variables: size, value, hue
 #### Sketch 02
 Two circles are the visual presentation of Earth and the Moon.
 The Moon is in [synchronous rotation](https://en.wikipedia.org/wiki/Tidal_locking) as it [orbits](https://en.wikipedia.org/wiki/Orbit_of_the_Moon) Earth; it rotates about its axis in about the same time it takes to orbit Earth.
-The color of Earth conveys the change of four season.
+The color of Earth conveys the change of four seasons.
 The ratio of two colors on the Moon tracks lunar phase in the whole year.

 Retinal Variables: position, size, value, hue, orientation
 #### Sketch 03
-The concentric circles are the visual presention of time.
-Each circle's rotation speed conveys the relationship between hour, minute, and second.
-The color choice was inspired by the natual light.
+As the ispiration base on sketch 01, the combinatiion of position, color, and orientation shows how 24 hours change in the triangle (both right and left sides).
+Beyond the daytime and nighttime, the another triangle displays four seasons.
+Also, the circle in the middle tracks lunar phase as well.

-Retinal Variables: value, hue, orientation
+Retinal Variables: position, value, hue, orientation